 2. Charm City Circulator

 The Circulator, a free bus system that hits the major hot spots in downtown Baltimore, is the perfect tool for the budget-conscious traveler.
 The Orange Route goes east-to-west and a Purple Route follows a north-to-south track.
 The CCC runs seven days a week and leaves every ten minutes.
-A new course, the Star Spangle Route, is expected to open in early 2012 and shuttle visitors to places like Fort McHenry.
+They even have a route to the science center, art museum, Fort McHenry and the Inner Harbor.

 3. Harbor Pass

-The Harbor Pass offers discounted entry rates (adults/$49.99, kids/$39.95) to a range of must-see sites like the National Aquarium, Maryland Science Center, and the Port Discovery Children’s Museum.
+The Harbor Pass offers discounted entry rates (adults/$51.95, kids/$37.95) to a range of must-see sites like the National Aquarium, Maryland Science Center, and the Port Discovery Children’s Museum.
 Special hotel packages are also allotted to visitors who purchase the Harbor Pass.
 You can find more information at the Harbor Pass website.

 Free Things to Do

 1. Baltimore Museum of Art | 10 Art Museum Drive, Charles Village